cdsittampalam/documentation/docs/Partner API.md

 * the nonce (or number) that is generated for cryptographic purposes.
 * the payload (body) for POST/PUT requests that contained added data.

-When running requests, the x-headers contains the following information:
+1. Generate a public and private key pair on the command line using openssl.

-* x-sign: the signature
+2. Extract the public key from the key pair using the command line.
-* x-nonce: the nonce used in the signature
+3. Add the public key to the partner API page